cisagov/development-guide/onboarding-checklist.md

 1. Create a new issue called "Onboard _Name_".
 1. View the raw source of this file.
 1. Copy the text after the line below to the issue.
-1. Remove any block of tasks that doesn't apply to the new team member's role
+1. Remove any block of tasks that doesn't apply to the new team member's role.
 1. Submit the issue.
 1. Assign the new person and their onboarding buddy to the issue.
 1. Move the issue into _In Progress_.